espressomd/espresso/doc/sphinx/io.rst

   basic data types, ``numpy`` arrays and many other objects.
 Still, pickling support cannot be taken for granted.

-* Pickling support of the :class:`espressomd.system.System` instance and contained objects such as bonded and non-bonded interactions and electrostatics methods.
-However, there are many more combinations of active interactions and algorithms than can be tested.
+* Pickling of the :class:`espressomd.system.System` instance and contained objects such as bonded and non-bonded interactions and electrostatics methods is covered by basic tests.
+However, not all combinations of algorithms can be tested.
+If you encounter an issue for a specific combination of features, please share your findings with the |es| community.

 * Checkpointing only supports recursion on the head node.
-It is therefore impossible to checkpoint a :class:`espressomd.system.System` instance that contains LB boundaries, constraints, bonded interactions or auto-update accumulators, when the simulation is running with 2 or more MPI nodes.
+It is therefore impossible to checkpoint a :class:`espressomd.system.System` instance that contains LB boundaries, constraints or auto-update accumulators when the simulation is running with 2 or more MPI nodes.

 * The active actors, i.e., the content of ``system.actors``, are checkpointed.
   For lattice-Boltzmann fluids, this only includes the parameters such as the